chrisparnin/blog.ninlabs.com/ninlabs/src/content/blog/2025-01-27-two-hundred-dollar-tasks.md

 <img src="/media/monkey/Ninlabs_Monkey_Whole.png" width="100px"/>

-There are many examples of these _$200 tasks_: a professional headshot, text transcription from audio interviews, translation of document, or writing an article.
-They tend to require a basic level of specialized skills or equipment, transactional, and have well-defined units of output.
+There are many examples of these _$200 tasks_: a professional headshot, text transcription from audio, translation of document, or writing an article.
+They tend to require some level of specialized skills or equipment, are transactional in nature, and have well-defined units of output.
 They are the types of tasks that fit well in the side hustle ecosystem or a platform like Fiverr.

 ## $200 Tasks